The forum is locked.

 The forum is the whole installation, and usually contains multiple boards.
-You should always enter the forum through a link that ends in forum.pl (not forum_show.pl) to let the forum know when you start a new session.
-Otherwise the forum won't know when to mark posts as new or old.
+You should always enter the forum through a link that ends in "forum.pl" (not "forum_show.pl") to let the forum know when you start a new session.
+Otherwise the forum won't know when to display posts as new or old.

 A user is anyone who registers an account in the forum.
-Registration is usually not required for reading, but only registered users will see statistics about new/read posts.
-Users can be granted membership status to selected boards, enabling them to see private boards and post in read-only boards.
+Registration is usually not required for reading most boards, but depending on configuration only registered users will have access to certain boards and features.

 A board contains topics, which in turn contain the posts.
-Boards can be set to be visible to registered users or to administrators, moderators and board members only.
-Boards can be anonymous, meaning the user's ID won't be stored with the post (this doesn't guarantee full anonymity from administrators, though), and can optionally allow posts by unregistered guests.
-Announcement boards can be read-only, so that they only allow posts by administrators, moderators and members, or reply-only, which means that only administrators, moderators and members can start new topics, but everybody can reply.
+Boards can be set to be visible to registered users or to moderators and board members only.
+Boards can optionally allow posts by unregistered guests.
+Announcement boards can be read-only, so that they only allow posts by moderators and members, or reply-only, which means that only moderators and members can start new topics, but everybody can reply.
 Another option for boards is moderation.
-If this option is activated, new posts will be invisible to normal users until an administrator or moderator approves them.
-Users can subscribe to a board, which means that they will get all new posts in that board by email regularly (frequency depends on forum setup).
+If this option is activated, new posts will be invisible to normal users until a moderator approves them.

 A topic, otherwise known as thread, contains all the posts on a specific subtopic, that should be named in the topic's subject.
 Boards have expiration values that determine after how many days their topics will expire or get locked after their last post has been made.
-Administrators and moderators can also manually lock topics, so that no new messages can be added to them.
-Users can subscribe to a topic, which means that they will get all new posts in that topic by email regularly (frequency depends on forum setup).
+Moderators can also manually lock topics, so that no replies can be made and no post can be edited anymore.

-A post is a single public message by a user.
+A post is a public message by a user.
 It can be either a base post, which starts a new topic, or a reply to an existing topic.
-Posts can be edited and deleted, which might be limited to a certain time frame.
-Posts can be added to personal todo lists and can be reported to the administrators and moderators in case of rule violations.
+Posts can be edited and deleted, which may be limited to a certain time frame.
+Posts can be locked by moderators, making it impossible to reply or edit.
+Posts can be reported to the moderators in case of rule violations.